Threats are lurking in

 The dramatic explosion in encrypted traffic in the last few years has allowed hackers to leverage SSL to infect users, shroud data exfiltration, and hide C&C communications.
 Today, 54 percent of advanced threats hide behind SSL.
 It’s no longer optional – you must conduct SSL inspection to ensure security and protect your users.

 Unfortunately, traditional firewalls were not designed to decrypt your traffic.
 SSL inspection is processor intensive and most firewall appliances simply can’t handle it, and performance grinds to a halt when they try.
 As a result, inspecting SSL on an appliance often requires you to upgrade your hardware to support it.

 To detect SSL encrypted malware at scale, you need a proxy-based architecture in the cloud

-Zscaler Cloud Firewall is built upon a highly scalable proxy-based architecture that handles SSL inspection at scale.
-Our cloud footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
+Zscaler Cloud Firewall is built upon a highly scalable proxy-architecture that handles SSL inspection at scale.
+Our footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
 As a result, you get limitless SSL decryption on all ports at a flat per user cost.

 Traditional firewalls have blind spots

 Traditional firewalls leverage IPS and AV to protect against signature-based threats, which make up a small fraction of the total threat landscape.
 But, almost ninety percent of signatures were written for HTTP and DNS2.
 To fully inspect HTTP and DNS traffic, you must have a proxy-based

 architecture—signature-based protection is no longer enough.

 Source: 2 ThreatLabZ analysis of snort free registered user ruleset, snapshot 2990: outbound, active, vulnerabilities